 So we made this quick intro video to explain.

-We’ve included explanations of key blogging vocabulary which will help as you work through this series including Footers, Headers, Menus, Pages, Posts, Comments, Sidebars, Theme and Widgets.
+We recommend you start by watching the video.
+We’ve included explanations of key blogging vocabulary which will help as you work through this series including Footers, Headers, Menus, Pages, Posts, Comments, Sidebars, Theme, and Widgets.

-Feel free to share this video on your own blogs, with students or teachers, or with whomever you think may enjoy!
-Later in this series we show you how easy it is to add videos to your blog.
+Feel free to share this video on your own blogs with students, teachers, colleagues, or anyone else.
+Later in this series, we show you how easy it is to add videos to your blog.

 Why educators use blogs

-The main reasons why educators have personal / professional blogs include:
+The main reasons why educators have personal/professional blogs include to:

 - Share information and tips with other educators.

 - Collaborate with a global audience.
-Increased collaboration with others, leads to greater innovation and ideas, because each individual sees a different perspective – giving all involved greater “food for thought!”
+Increased collaboration with others leads to greater innovation and new perspectives.

-- To reflect on their learning or their teaching /work practices.
+- Reflect on their learning or their teaching/work practices.

-- To learn how to blog themselves so they can use blogs effectively with their students.
+- Learn how to blog themselves so they can use blogs effectively with their students.

 - Create an ePortfolio.